pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/cloud-template-transpilers/aws-cdk/_index.md

 ## Pulumi vs. CDK: Similarities {#similarities}

 Both Pulumi and CDK allow you to build and deploy infrastructure on AWS using familiar programming languages and tools, and both use a declarative infrastructure as code model built on the concept of _desired state_.
-In both Pulumi and CDK, desired state is expressed by declaring one or more cloud resources in code that’s evaluated by the deployment engine, which in turn decides whether to create, update or destroy the resources of a given stack by comparing the stack's last known state with the new state expressed in the code.
+In both Pulumi and CDK, desired state is expressed by declaring one or more cloud resources in code that’s evaluated by the deployment engine (though with CDK, that code is rendered CloudFormation text), and the deployment engine determines whether to create, update or destroy the resources of an infrastructure stack by comparing its last known state with the new state expressed by the code.
 Both have similar concepts for modularity and higher-level abstractions that encapsulate multiple resources.
 These are known as constructs in CDK and as Component Resources in Pulumi.

 ## Pulumi vs. CDK: Key Differences {#differences}